Senegal parrot: Behaviour

 Senegal parrots nest in holes in trees, often oil palms, usually laying three to four white eggs.
 The eggs are about 3 cm long by 2.5 cm wide.
 The eggs are incubated by the female, starting after the second egg has been laid, for about 27 to 28 days.
 Newly hatched chicks have a sparse white down and they do not open their eyes until about two to three weeks after hatching.
 They are dependent on the female for food and warmth who remains in the nest most of the time until about four weeks after hatching when the chicks have enough feathers for heat insulation.
 During this time the male brings food for the female and chicks, and guards the nest site.
 From about two to four weeks after hatching the female also begins to collect food for the chicks.
 The chicks fly out of the nest at about 9 weeks and they become independent from their parents at about 12 weeks after hatching.

 Conservation status

 Because of its vast range in Africa, the wild Senegal parrot population is difficult to estimate.
 Nevertheless, in 1981 concerns about extensive trapping of wild parrots for the pet trade led to it being listed on appendix 2 of The Convention on the International Trade in Endangered Species (CITES), along with all parrot species.
 This has made the trade, import and export of all wild caught parrots illegal.

 Aviculture

 Pets

 Hand reared Senegal parrots are one of the most popular parrots to be kept as pets, and the most popular Poicephalus parrot.
 Their calls are generally high pitched whistles and squawks along with mimics, but they are not as noisy as many other parrot species.
-They make for a good companion and are quite friendly compared to other parrot species.
-Senegal parrots are independent at times, needing a very fair amount of sleep during the day.
-Keeping two as pets can very well aid the parrots social and physical health as they have a companion.

 Wild caught Senegal parrots do not usually become tame, and do not make good pets.